DeeboyEdx/FreeFileSync-PS-Function/README.md

 `Free-File-Sync -Source "$env:USERPROFILE\Desktop" -Destination "$env:OneDrive\Desktop"`

+# Sync Varieties

+An option when using the `-Source`/`-Destination` parameter pair, there are three `-SyncType` arguments available.
+- **Update** - *This function's default sync behavior.*  It will only copy over new files and update files which are newer in your source path.
+It will not remove files or replace files which are newer in your destination path.
+In case of conflicts, it will open the GUI.
+- **Mirror** - Forces destination to match source.
+In other words, it replaces existing files irregardless of whether they are newer or not and erases those from the destination path that do not exist in the source path.
+- **TwoWay** - Similarly to Mirror in that both sides match at the end, but instead of Source files having priority, the priority is decided for each file based on its last update time and size.
+In case of conflicts, it will open the GUI.
+I recommend viewing their [TwoWay tutorial video on youtube](https://www.youtube.com/watch?v=2hoShXeEDdQ&t=184s) and/or run tests first to familiarize yourself with this method.

 # Example use case
 Let's say you have several sync job files already created[^2] that sync your pictures/videos to your redundant backup locations...
 ![image depicting multiple FFS sync batch files](https://user-images.githubusercontent.com/71462840/137849815-3bbd7c95-d06c-4edd-b965-bd9800d2c453.png)